skip to main content

 Q. How will I know if I’ve been accepted?

-A. You will receive a yellow sheet indicating your standing.
-The acceptance list will be posted and updated periodically on the Group page.
-Pay attention to emails and check in on the Group page.
+A. You will receive a message from the CSF Board through Private Messages.
+The acceptance list will be posted and updated periodically on Google Classroom.
+Pay attention to emails and check in on Google Classroom.

 Q. Are there application deadlines—in other words, when is this stuff due?

 A. There are always deadlines.
-Applications are accepted during an entire month—the end of that month is the deadline.
-No late applications will be accepted, for any reason (you’ve had a month).
-Check the Group page or School Loop News for application months.
+Applications are accepted during a two-week period that will be communicated over Google Classroom.
+No late applications will be accepted, for any reason.

 Q. Am I guaranteed acceptance if my grades are good enough?